IncognitoMan/mhdoc/docs/index.md

 | em32.pac | Poogie - Considered monster? |
 | em32/em32 | Poogie - Considered town poogie, for some reason not stored in pac... |

+- [ ] hello, this is a todo item
+- [ ] hello, this is another todo item
+- [x] goodbye, this item is done

 ### There's a horizontal rule below this.

 * * *